Irenezs/Notes/Non-Work/DnD/Inventory.md

 	- Adv on Survival checks on tracking them
 	- Adv on INT checks to recall info on them
 - Favoured terrain:
-	- when making an INT or WIS check, double prof bonus
+	- When making an INT or WIS check, double prof bonus
 	- When travelling for 1h+
 		- Difficult does not slow travel
-		- Group cannot become lost except by
+		- Group cannot become lost except by magical means
+		- Always alert, even during other actions
+		- If alone, can travel stealthily at a normal pace
+		- Foraging finds double food it would normally
+		- While tracking other creatures, you also learn their exact number, their sizes, and how long ago they passed through the area.
-- tool proficiencies: disguise kit, forgery kit
+- Tool proficiencies: disguise kit, forgery kit

 # Subclass
 - Horizon Walker
-- Spells: Protection from evil and good
 - Detect Portal
 	- Action, distance and direction to nearest portal, in range of 1 mile
-	- need a short or long rest to use again
+	- Need a short or long rest to use again
 - Planar Warrior
 	- Bonus Action, choose one creature within 30ft, next time you attack in this turn all damage dealt is force damage, and creature takes additional 1d8 of damage